telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/latest-version-acquirer.md

 ![installation-deployment-and-distribution-vsx-automatic-latest-version-acquirer 001](images/installation-deployment-and-distribution-vsx-automatic-latest-version-acquirer001.png)

->note If you've disabled the notifications, you can use the [Options Dialog]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/options%}) to activate them again.
+>tip If you've disabled the notifications, you can use the [Options Dialog]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/options%}) to activate them again.
 >